IDP-L211/simulation/Project_Overview.md

 Long IR and ultrasonic pointing straight with spinning for detecting new targets when we lose current target or need a new one.

+Long IR straight forward and 2 ultrasonic sensors pointing away from each other, 10 deg from forward.

 ### Beyond MVP

 Scan all blocks at start for pathfinding algorithm, update as block positions become clearer.